Mr. Do!: Ports

-Mr. Do! was ported to the Atari 2600, Atari 8-bit family, ColecoVision, Apple II, MSX, Neo Geo, Tomy Tutor, and Commodore 64.
+Mr. Do! was ported to the Atari 2600, Atari 8-bit computers, ColecoVision, Apple II, MSX, Neo Geo, Tomy Tutor, and Commodore 64.
 A handheld LCD version was released by Tomy in 1983.

 In the ColecoVision adaptation, the Alphamonster and sidekicks are unable to eat apples, making them easier to crush, but the blue monsters eat the shrubbery and cherries.
 Also, if an Alphamonster is over a letter that has already been acquired, the dinosaur monsters just freeze for a few seconds.

-The Apple II and Atari 8-bit computer versions were released in May 1985.

 Reception

 In Japan, Mr. Do! was one of the top ten highest-grossing arcade games of 1982, on the annual Game Machine chart.
 Game Machine later listed Mr. Do! on their June 15, 1983 issue as being the 21st highest-earning table arcade cabinet of the month.

 The arcade game was also a commercial success in North America, where it became the best-selling conversion kit up until 1984, selling approximately 30,000 arcade units in the United States.
 On the Play Meter arcade charts, it topped the street locations chart in May 1983.
 On the RePlay arcade charts, it topped the software conversion kit charts for five months in 1983, in June and then from August through November.
 It was among the thirteen highest-earning arcade games of 1983 in the United States, according to the Amusement & Music Operators Association (AMOA).

-Computer and Video Games magazine gave the arcade original a positive review, stating that it "takes the best from" Dig Dug "and improves on it."
+Computer and Video Games magazine gave the arcade original a positive review, stating that it "takes the best from" Dig Dug and said that improves on it.
 Computer and Video Games later rated the ColecoVision version 81% and Atari VCS version 77% in 1989.
 Computer Games magazine gave the ColecoVision and Coleco Adam conversions a B+ rating in 1985.